CI/CD for Databases on GitLab

 Pushing a migration directory to Atlas Cloud

-Run the following command from the parent directory of you migration directory in order to create a "migration directory" repo in your Atlas Cloud organization (replace "app" with the name you want to give to your new repository):
+Run the following command from the parent directory of your migration directory to create a "migration directory" repo in your Atlas Cloud organization (replace "app" with the name you want to give to your new repository):

 - PostgreSQL